 Patronage dividends are allocated to the owners of Food Front when the co-op has a surplus (profit after paying operating expenses).
 As an owner, you receive a patronage dividend based on how much you shopped in the last fiscal year.
 The sales total for each owner transaction is automatically recorded at the register when you scan your membership card.
 That’s why it’s important that you bring your card when you shop.
 We can also look up your owner number by last name.

-Yes, your patronage dividend will reflect the purchases you made until your termination date.
+You may choose to resign from the co-op at any time and the full amount of your paid equity will be returned to you.
+Additionally, if you resign in a year when we are able to issue patronage dividends, your dividend will reflect the purchases you made until your termination date.
 Retains will continued to be paid for previous years as they are allocated.
 Just make sure we have your updated mailing address!